hn5092/KAP-manual/en/model/computed_column/overview.en.md

 ## Computed Column

-Computed Column** allows you to pre-define operations like data extraction/transformation/redefinition in modes, and thus enhance the data semantic abstraction.
+**Computed Column** allows you to pre-define actions like data extraction/ transformation/ redefinition in modes, and thus enhance the data semantic abstraction.
 By replacing runtime calculation with offline cube construction, KAP's pre-calculation capability is fully utilized.
 As a result, query performance could improve significantly.
 It's allowed to use Hive UDF in computed column, so that existing business codes can be reused.

-### For KAP 2.4.4 and versions above
+### Basic Concept and Rules

+- Expression：calculating logic.
+Expression of computed column supports across a fact table or a lookup table.
+Plus, it support cross use columns from different tables.
+- Consistent：
+  - In a project, computed column's name should be consistent with its expression (computed logic).
+It means one computed column can be defined once in one project, yet can be reused no matter how many times over different models.
+  - Reuse：computed column can be reused from one model to another model's same position.
+- Position：
+  - Defining a computed column in fact table is highly suggested.
+In some cases, you can define computed column in special lookup tables, which is not stored as snapshot.
+  - Allow to define different computed columns in different models.
+- More：
+  - Under one project, computed column's name cannot duplicate with any other column in current model.
+  - Access：If a user has been restricted access to the column that is used in the expression of a computed column, the user will not be able to query the computed column either.

 #### Create Computed Column

 KAP allows you to define computed columns for each model seperately.
-A column column is based on the fact table in the model and can use one or more columns from any table in the model to form an expression.

 For example, say you have a fact table named `kylin_sales` with following columns: `price` (price for each item in the transaction), `item_count` (number of sold items in the transaction) and `part_dt` (time when the transaction happens).
 You can define two more computed columns on `kylin_sales`: `total_amount = kylin_sales.price * kylin_sales.item_count` and `deal_year = year(kylin_sales.part_dt)`.

 Later when creating a cube, you can add computed columns total_amount/deal_year.

 You can create computed columns by clicking the icon as the arrow points to: